liilab/appify/README.txt

 WooApp integrates with your WooCommerce website and allows you to manage your online store through a mobile app.
 You can take orders, view order lists, update addresses, and track orders all from your phone or tablet.

-= Does WooApp have integration with Google sign-in or mail integrations? =
+= Does WooApp have integration with Google sign-in? =

-No, WooApp does not currently have integration with Google sign-in or mail integrations.
+No, WooApp does not currently have integration with Google sign-in.
 Customers will need to create an account through the app itself.

 = How to Publish my WooApp Mobile App? =